Face Mask Requirements

 Take immediate next steps to help stop the spread.
 Continue to stay home, isolate yourself, and monitor your health.

-- Stay away from everyone else in your household (stay in a separate room, use separate bathroom, if possible, etc.)
+- Stay away from everyone else in your household and wear a well-fitting mask if you must be around others.

 - Let your employer know you have COVID-19.

-- Notify your close contacts so they can start to quarantine themselves and be tested.
-Give them the quarantine instructions.
+- Notify your recent contacts and give them the exposure instructions.

 We Care About Your Health and Safety